Formula

 Formula for Calculating Production Cost

-The total cost of production is calculated by summing the costs of all inputs.
-For a production process using labor and coal, the cost is the sum of the total wages paid to workers and the total expenditure on coal.
-This can be expressed verbally and symbolically as: Here, 'w' represents the wage, 'N' is the number of workers, 'p' is the price per ton of coal, and 'R' is the number of tons of coal.
+A firm can determine the total cost of any production technology by summing the costs of its individual inputs.
+For a technology that uses labor and coal, the total cost is the sum of the total wages paid to workers and the total expenditure on coal.
+This calculation is represented by the following formula:

 0